- Home

 1. Dried figs

 Dried figs are a good source of calcium, potassium, and magnesium – all of which help to build strong, healthy bones.
-They’re particularly rich in calcium, with some studies showing they contain over three times as much as other fruits.
-Dried figs are also high in antioxidants, which help to prevent cell damage.
+They’re particularly rich in calcium, with some studies showing they contain over three times as much as other fruits, and promote calcium absorption.
+Dried figs are also high in antioxidants, which help prevent cell damage.

-Dried figs make a delicious snack to enjoy with cheese, and can be incorporated into various recipes, such as granola bars.
+Dried figs make a delicious snack alongside cheese and can be incorporated into various recipes, such as granola bars.

 2. Fatty fish

-Check out this delicious baked salmon recipe from the ROS, served with roasted peppers and potatoes if you’d like to up your intake.
+Check out this delicious baked salmon recipe from Delish if you’d like to up your intake.

 3. Tofu

-Tofu is delicious and versatile; it makes a tasty addition to various recipes, including curries, stir-fries, and wraps.
-Why not try making these curried tofu wraps from the ROS?
+Tofu is delicious and versatile; it makes a tasty addition to many recipes, including curries, stir-fries, and wraps.
+Why not try these curried tofu wraps from the ROS?

 4. Chia seeds